Vyral/mcpherson-sisters/_posts/2020-04-24-should-all-new-construction-homebuyers-have-a-representative.md

 {% include youtube.html %}

-If you’ve been thinking about buying a new construction home, having an agent on your side is invaluable.
-It’s also free.
+<p style="text-align:center">If you’ve been thinking about buying a new construction home, having an agent on your side is invaluable.
+It’s also free.<p>

 Today we’re answering a very important question for homebuyers: Do you need representation when you are thinking about building a new construction home?